What is the SAT?

 What should I do on the day of the test?

 Students should report to the lower level of Noble Hall (lobby area of room 130) no later than 7:45 a.m. for testing.
 Individual room assignments will be given at check-in.
 Students need to present their admission ticket and a current photo ID.

-Stand-by options changed during the 2012-2013 calendar year.
+Stand-by options changed.
 For current information go to: http://sat.collegeboard.com/home as soon as possible to determine if a stand-by option is available.